Hiding Food and Eating In Secret

 Guilt, shame, anxiety, self harm behavior, and depression are common symptoms of food hoarding.

-People that engage in food hoarding will also likely experience social isolation as hiding their food behaviors can be very time consuming.
+Your loved one may also social isolate as hiding their food behaviors can be very time consuming.
 Relationships are impacted as those that hoard food may have very strict rules about which foods can be eaten, when and how.

 In children, food hoarding often shows up in